MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 #### Setting the Scene

+“As you enter the cave, you are immediately struck by the bustling activity within. “

+Make a perception check.

+DC 10:
-As the players step into the Hidden Cave, they are immediately struck by the bustling activity within.
-The cave is a sprawling network of tunnels and chambers, illuminated by patches of luminescent fungi that cast a soft, otherworldly glow.
-The air is cool and slightly damp, carrying the mixed scents of earth, smoke, and cooking food.
+Success: You get the impression that this is a very, very large cave.
+Deep and sprawling.
+Full of tunnels and goblins.
+You notice right away that there are patches of luminescent fungi that cast a soft, otherworldly glow.
+The air is cool and slightly damp - but not unpleasant it carries the mixed scents of earth, smoke, and cooking….
+Meat?
+You can’t be sure what the meat is, but it smells delicious.

+Fail: You get the impression the cave is big.
+Real big… and something smells….
+Good?
 #### Description of Goblin Activities

-The players observe goblins of all ages going about their daily lives:
+“As you walk deeper into the cave you notice goblins going about their daily lives.

-- **Crafting and Working**: Several goblins are hard at work, hammering metal, weaving baskets, and shaping wood.
+ You see several goblins are hard at work, hammering metal, weaving baskets, and shaping wood.
 The clinking of hammers and the rhythmic scraping of tools against materials create a constant background noise.

+Make a perception check.
+DC 5.

-- **Arguing and Socializing**: Some goblins are engaged in heated discussions, their high-pitched voices echoing through the cave.
+You see some goblins are engaged in heated discussions, their high-pitched voices echoing through the cave.
 Others are gathered around small fires, sharing food and stories, laughing, and occasionally shouting.

+Make a perception check.
+DC 8.
-- **Training and Sparring**: In one corner, a group of young goblins is practicing combat skills, supervised by an older, more experienced warrior.
+You see a group of young goblins is practicing combat skills, supervised by an older, more experienced warrior.
 They wield wooden swords and shields, their movements quick and eager.

+Make a perception check.
+DC 15.
+You notice that not all of the goblins look the same… some look like Goblins but… different… somehow.

+---

+As the players continue down the hallway the goblin scout escort makes conversation.

+“Right this way, funny-looking Gobins!
+Krag will like you!”

 **Perception Check (DC 12)**:
+- Success:
-- Success: The players notice that the goblins are industrious and well-organized, displaying a complex society.
+	- You notice that the goblins are industrious and well-organized.
+They appear to be trading shiny rocks, food, and regular nesesities.
-- Failure: The players still see the general activity but might miss some of the finer details.
+- Failure:
+	- You notice that the goblins are well-organized.
+There might be more there, but you‘re just not sure...

 **Insight Check (DC 10)**:
 - Success: The players sense that the goblins are not hostile but rather cautious and curious about their presence.
 - Failure: The players might feel slightly uneasy but will not detect any immediate threat.

+Nature Check (DC 10):
+- Success: You think you may be able to use those mushrooms for something.
+The goblins may be willing to part with a few if you ask nicely.
+- Fail: Yup.
+You’re definitely in a cave.

 #### Goblin Interactions

-As the players walk deeper into the cave, the goblins notice them but do not react with immediate hostility.
+As the you walk deeper into the cave, the goblins notice them but do not react with immediate hostility.
 Instead, there is a mix of curiosity and cautious acceptance.

+Make a perception check… DC 5

+Pass:
-The players can hear snippets of conversations and see the goblins’ daily struggles and joys.
+You can hear snippets of conversations and see the goblins’ daily struggles and joys.

 **Goblin Dialogue**:
 - **Crafting Goblin**: "Careful with that edge!
 Grumshar doesn’t bless sloppy work.
 That’s not goblin."
-- **Arguing Goblins**: "You took my spot!
-Get your own!"
+- **Arguing Goblins**: "5 rocks for THIS?
+Hell no!
+I’ll give you 3 at most… and definitely not the smooth ones. "
 - **Training Goblin**: "Keep your guard up!
 An enemy won’t wait for you to be ready!"
+- Cautious Goblin: “Hey stay clear of the forge!
+I don’t want anymore brothers going up in flames…

+You get the sense that these goblins have a society of their own.
+Different than humans… but a society nonetheless.

+Fail:
+You can see goblins working, arguing, training.
+You can’t hear what they are saying… it probably doesn’t matter.
+But you definitely get the sense that these goblins have a society of their own.. although different from humans a society none-the-less.

 #### Key Descriptions to Emphasize